Shamilkv34/book/nostarch/chapter16.md

 concurrency primitives to make sure that changes to the count can’t be interrupted by another thread.
 This could lead to wrong counts—subtle bugs that could in turn lead to memory leaks or a value being dropped before we’re done with it.
-What we need is a type exactly like `Rc<T>` but one that makes changes to the reference count in a thread-safe way.
+What we need is a type that is exactly like `Rc<T>`, but that makes changes to the reference count in a thread-safe way.

 #### Atomic Reference Counting with Arc<T>

 Fortunately, `Arc<T>` *is* a type like `Rc<T>` that is safe to use in concurrent situations.
-The *a* stands for *atomic*, meaning it’s an *atomically reference counted* type.
+The *a* stands for *atomic*, meaning it’s an *atomically reference-counted* type.
 Atomics are an additional kind of concurrency primitive that we won’t cover in detail here: see the standard library documentation for `std::sync::atomic` for more details.
 At this point, you just need to know that atomics work like primitive types but are safe to share